hashicorp/terraform-provider-azuread/docs/resources/access_package_assignment_policy.md

 `assignment_review_settings.reviewer` block supports the following:

 - `subject_type` (Required) Type of users, valid values are `singleUser`, `groupMembers`, `connectedOrganizationMembers`, `requestorManager`, `internalSponsors`, `externalSponsors`.
-- `is_backup` (Optional) For a user in an approval stage, this property indicates whether the user is a backup fallback approver.
+- `is_backup` (Optional) For a user in an approval stage, this property indicates whether the user is a backup approver.
 - `object_id` (Optional) The ID of the subject.

 ---